• Skip to primary navigation

 Instructions

-• Combine all of the ingredients into a heavy bottomed pot.
-Bring to a simmer over medium heat, leaving the pot uncovered.
-Simmer for at least 60 minutes, lowering the heat as the liquid reduces.
+• Combine all of the ingredients in a heavy-bottomed pot over medium heat.
+Bring to a simmer and maintain a gentle simmer for at least 60 minutes, leaving the pot uncovered.

 • Check the pot frequently, particularly in the final 15 minutes of cooking to ensure it doesn't burn on the bottom.
 Stir occasionally, as needed.

-• Cool for 20 minutes, strain out any spices you choose to use, and pour the molasses into a glass jar.
+• Cool the syrup for 20 minutes to allow it to thicken, and strain out the allspice berries and black peppercorns.
+Pour the molasses into a glass jar or other airtight container.
 Refrigerate for up to 6 months.

 Nutrition